 Other than flower beds, it’ also pretty good for walkways, wall gardens, and patio gardens.

 - Long shelf life

-- Able to decrease erosion in the soil
+- Able to decrease soil erosion

 - Able to block off excess water due to rain

 5. DeWitt P5 Pro 5 Weed Barrier Fabric – Best Choice: Under Stone, Rock, Gravel, and Mulch